 Clients with severe or worse hearing loss have very different needs to those with less significant hearing loss.
 With hearing loss this severe, the outcome is also very dependent on when the hearing loss developed.

 Clients who acquired this type of hearing loss very early in life have very different needs compared to those who developed significant hearing loss later in life.
-Those who had worn hearing aids for several decades with this kind of hearing loss have different needs to those who have only recently started using power hearing aids.
+Those who had worn hearing aids for several decades with this kind of hearing loss have different needs to those who have only recently started using powered hearing aids.

 Clients with long-standing severe to profound hearing loss